 The Affordable Luxury

-In 2017, more 1.2 billion people went to the movies.
+In 2017, more than 1.2 billion people went to the movies.
 That’s more than double the number that attended major league sporting events and theme parks combined.
-It’s no surprise that a trip to the movies is cheaper than tickets to the NFL, but it’s more cost effective to take a family of four to the movies every month for a year, than to install a professional-quality home theater system.
+It’s no surprise that a trip to the movies is cheaper than tickets to the NFL, but it’s more cost-effective to take a family of four to the movies every month for a year than to install a professional-quality home theater system.